damiendart/robotinaponcho/pages/flippywindow/index.markdown

 [5]: <https://itch.io/>
 [6]: <https://www.robotinaponcho.net/git/?p=flippywindow.git;a=blob;f=TODO;hb=HEAD>

-### Will Linux and macOS be supported?
+### Will earlier versions of Windows, Linux and macOS be supported?

-Not at the moment.
+FlippyWindow uses APIs (specifically the second release of the Magnification API) that were introduced in Windows 8.
+At the moment there are no plans to rewrite FlippyWindow to support earlier versions of Windows and other operating systems.

 ## Changelog